emmercm/igir/docs/roms/filtering-preferences.md

 Multiple filter options can be specified at once.

-### Game name regex filter
+### Game name filter

 ```text
 --filter-regex <regex|filename>, --filter-regex-exclude <regex|filename>
 ```

-Only include, or exclude games based on their DAT name (or filename if not using DATs).
+Only include, or exclude games based if their DAT name (or filename if not using DATs) matches a regular expression.

 Regex flags can be optionally provided in the form `/<pattern>/<flags>`, for example: